-Investigate feeding options for breast feeding mums planning to return to work at the supermarket and use the on-site nursery.
-Compare breast feeding, bottle feeding and a combination of the two to enable them to make informed choices.
+Investigate feeding options for breastfeeding mums planning to use the nursery while they are returning to college to study.
+Compare breastfeeding, bottle feeding and a combination of the two to enable them to make informed choices for their situation.
 You should also make a bottle feed suitable for a 0 to 6 month old baby.

-- o consider nutrition and two other factors in your investigation - o list the resources required - o make a bottle feed following appropriate hygiene practices - o produce an information sheet to include: - nutritional analysis - a comparison of all three feeding options (breast, bottle and combination feeding) - an evaluation - a witness statement (from your teacher/supervisor)
+- consider nutrition and two other factors in your investigation - list the resources required to make the bottle feed - make a bottle feed following appropriate hygiene practices - produce information materials to include: - a nutritional analysis - a comparison of all three feeding solutions (breast, bottle and combination feeding) - an evaluation of the task - a witness statement (from your teacher/assessor)